Gmousse/dataframe-js/README.md

 [Working with Rows](./doc/index.md#rows): Manipulate and transform rows of your DataFrame.

-[Working at Row level](./doc/index.md#row): Use the Row api to set or get some values when you map, filter or other Rows manipulations...
+[Working at Row level](./doc/index.md#row): Use the Row api to set or get some values when you map, filter or do other Rows manipulations...

 [Working with aggregates](./doc/index.md#groupeddataframe): Apply aggregations when you groupBy a DataFrame in order to resume your data.